 By Roy Burner - Minister of the Gospel

 Revive us again is to recover from a state of neglect.
-The fruition of openly flaunted ungodliness has hasten the probability of judgment being exercised by God; not only punishment for a sin-driven people, but to induce a return to God!
+The fruition of openly flaunted ungodliness has hasten the possibility of judgment being exercised by God; not only punishment for a sin-driven people, but to induce a return to God!

 Many once godly nations are allowing ungodliness to come to the forefront; rather than holding fast to God's Word.
 Immorality has dramatically increased, in these latter years, that has not gone unnoticed by God (Psalm 32:13-14).
 (Comment)

 There has been a flood of devastation.
 Could it be that the hedge; mentioned of in the Parable of the Vineyard (Isaiah 5:5), has been lowered or is it simply that Mother Nature is acting up?
 Could it be partial judgments to induce a return to God?